 Mental healing can be long and arduous.

 Along this path there have been points where my mental pain has acted like thick overgrowth, forcing me to a slow crawl, sometimes on my belly.
 Regardless, I know I must carry on with this battle and not let my mental-health condition get the best of me.

-Since you’re here, check out Pave New Roads
+Since you’re here, check out Parenting from the “Me” principle

 Like life in the physical world, the realm constructed out of our neurology has some debilitating moments.
 But, like life in the world that surrounds us, we also have mental moments where it’s nothing but clear sailing; our path is clear and free of the mental mess that sometimes trips us up.
 In these moments, we feel like we have reached our goal, we are finally healed.
 At least, this is how I feel when I experience those moments.

 “Always remember, don’t pay attention to the naysayers; they have no idea what a mental illness battle is like.
 Only you know how you feel.”